Wildlife at Manor Bottom

-We are also just a short walk downhill from Wroxall and Ventnor Down which joins other downs forming a horseshoe around the property.
+We are also just a short walk downhill from Wroxall and Ventnor Down which join other downs forming a horseshoe around the property.
 Other than the beautiful views, walking these downs rewards you with many bird sightings.
-The birds that can be seen up on Ventnor Down during the seasonal migration (April/May and Sept/Oct) include Wheatear, Stonechat, Ring Ouzel and various warblers.
-Occasionally Honey Buzzard, Short-eared Owl and Long-eared Owl can be seen.
+The birds that can be seen up on Ventnor Down during the seasonal migration (April/May and Sept/Oct) include wheatear, stonechat, ring ouzel, redwing, fieldfares, and various warblers.
+Occasionally honey buzzard, short-eared owl and long-eared owl can be seen.
 Further afield there are many great places for spotting, a favourite place for us being the cliffs on the back of the Wight.
 The chines there, along the Military Road, often attract migratory birds and the St Catherine's Lighthouse area, just beyond Niton is popular for sea-watching.
 Rarities are often recorded by the enthusiasts during migration.

 The below links are very good guides for places to go spotting: